All Photos By Gail

-Photographed in the Friedman Benda Gallery Booth at The Salon Art and Design in New York.
+Photographed in the booth for Friedman Benda at the Salon Art + Design 2019 in NYC.